 We are leading the industry when it comes to encouraging the use of cheaper, greener energy during off-peak times when the sun is shining and the wind is blowing, and reducing the need for dirty, carbon intensive energy when the grid is most in demand.Skip to read more about this.

 We're three years into a mission to plant hundreds of thousands of trees to counteract carbon emissions and local air pollution.
 Plus, we’re partnered up with Renewable World, whose green energy projects provide safe, reliable renewable power in fuel-poor communities around the globe.Skip to read more.

 Octopus Renewables and large-scale investment in green energy.

 Our parent company, Octopus Group, are, through their subsidiary, Octopus Renewables, Europe’s largest investor in solar energy.

-Octopus Renewables generate 4.1 terawatt hours of energy each year, mostly from solar, but also wind, hydro power, and a bit of biogas.
+Octopus Renewables generate almost 4 terawatt hours of energy each year, mostly from solar power, but also wind, and a bit of biomass.

 We’re distinct from Octopus Group through the simple fact that we’re part-owned by our people.
 Octopus Group owns 75% of Octopus Energy.
 The other 25% is owned by our staff (all full-time employees are shareholders, and that’s important to us.)